The Quiet Place is my offering and my service.

 The whole Yoga-as-spiritual-practice thing opened up for me in a big way.

-Here was what I was missing.
+Here was what I had been missing.

 In April 2004 I committed to daily practice, for the first ten years or so supported by regular one-to-one tuition, using the Yoga Sutras as the core guide.

-I have kept this commitment to this day, although now I feel qualified to listen inside and lead my own practice, applying as I go the principles and techniques I have pursued and, to some degree, mastered.
+I have kept this commitment to this day, although now I feel qualified to listen inside and lead my own practice, applying as I go the principles and techniques I have pursued and, to a degree, mastered.

 I completed intensive, high-quality, 4-year Yoga teacher-training in 2008.